-This course provides the students with the principles of scoring for small string and wind ensembles, symphonic orchestra and symphonic band.
-The study of range, proper notation, transposition and the characteristics of orchestra and band instruments are included.
+This course provides the students with the principles of scoring for small string and wind ensembles, symphonic orchestra, symphonic band and church worship bands.
+The study of range, proper notation, transposition and the characteristics of string, woodwind, brass and percussion instruments are included.